 Lenfest Faculty, Staff & Researchers

-Ah-Hyung (Alissa) Park, Lenfest Junior Professor in Applied Climate Science
+Ah-Hyung (Alissa) Park, Lenfest Chair in Applied Climate Science

-Professor Park is the Lenfest Junior Professor in Applied Climate Science at Columbia University and is also the Associate Director of the Lenfest Center for Sustainable Energy, where she researches issues in energy, environmental engineering and particle technology.
+Professor Park is the Lenfest Chair in Applied Climate Science at Columbia University and is also the Interim Director of the Lenfest Center for Sustainable Energy, where she researches issues in energy, environmental engineering and particle technology.
 Some of Park’s areas of research interest are carbon capture, utilization, and storage (CCUS); sustainable energy conversion systems; synthesis of hydrogen and liquid fuels from alternative energy sources; particle technology; electrostatic charging penomena in multiphase flows; and electrostatic tomography.

 Park has received numerous honors and distinctions throughout her career as a researcher.
 Recently she has been appointed as a member of the International Committee at the American Institute of Chemical Engineers, where she has also been elected as the Vice-Chair (2009-2011) and Chair (2011-2013) of the Fluidization and Fluid-Particle Systems Group and Treasurer (2010-present) of the Particle Technology Forum.
 She has also recently received the James Lee Young Investigator Award, the NSF Career Award, and a nomination for the Packard Fellowship.
 In 2011, she was the distinguished speaker at the Womensphere Emerging Leaders Global Summit.
 A more complete list of her many accomplishments can be found on her website.